surajpmohan/AdServer/README.md

 Test POST

 URL: http://localhost:8080/AdServer/rest/ad

-(The application is deployed on heroku cloud with public URL: https://spm-adserver.herokuapp.com/rest/ad) (The application is deployed on pivotal cloud with public URL: http://spmadserver.cfapps.io/rest/ad)
+(The application is deployed on heroku cloud with public URL: https://spm-adserver.herokuapp.com/rest/ad)

+(Also the application is deployed on pivotal cloud with public URL: http://spmadserver.cfapps.io/rest/ad)

 Sample Requst:
 {